g-duan/duan-academic/content/authors/admin/_index.md

 ## About Me

+I realised that eventually I’d need to create a personal webpage to introduce my research.
 This website is still [under construction](https://www.researchgate.net/profile/Guangdong-Duan) ...
 Hopefully the current version provides sufficient information for reaching out.

-I realised that eventually I’d need to create a personal website to introduce my research.
-The university’s website is quite outdated, and with an uncertain transition in my next-term appointment, this site offers a reliable way to share my work.
-I am currently an Associate Professor at Dalian Maritime University.
-My research focuses on urban boundary-layer meteorology, air pollution and exposure, environmental and engineering fluid mechanics and thermophysics.
+I recently joined Shenyang Aerospace University (SAU) as a full professor after my appointment as an Associate Professor at Dalian Maritime University.
+My research focuses on urban boundary-layer meteorology, air pollution and exposure, environmental and engineering fluid mechanics, thermophysics and computational fluid dynamics.